ogbaluChidiebubeDavid/ExBit/replit.md

-# NairaSwap - Crypto to Naira Exchange Platform
+# ExBit - Crypto to Naira Exchange Platform

 ## Overview
-NairaSwap is a full-stack web application that allows users to swap cryptocurrency tokens to Nigerian Naira with direct bank account transfers using Web3 wallet connections.
+ExBit is a full-stack web application that allows users to swap cryptocurrency tokens to Nigerian Naira with direct bank account transfers using Web3 wallet connections.
 The platform features a clean, minimal interface inspired by relay.link, supporting multiple blockchain networks including Ethereum, BSC, Polygon, Arbitrum, and Base.

 ## Current State
 **Status**: PRODUCTION READY - All integrations configured and database migrated